If you are looking for a more unusual trip to take with your group in the UK, here are 11 places to inspire a quirky day trip or longer break.

 8. Highgate Cemetery, London

-Opened in 1839, over 170,000 people have since been buried in Highgate Cemetery (pictured top), including philosopher Karl Marx, novelist George Eliot, rock star Gene Simmons, and writer Douglas Adams.
+Opened in 1839, over 170,000 people have since been buried in Highgate Cemetery (pictured top), including philosopher Karl Marx, novelist George Eliot and writer Douglas Adams.

 Rumours of occult meetings, Satanists and witches gathering in the cemetery have persisted for years.
 Admission is by timed ticket which you can purchase online.